docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 can switch between them with the commands Window > Next document and Window > Previous document.
 The default keyboard shortcuts for these commands are F6 and SHIFT-F6; you can change these using the Keyboard Shortcuts page in the Preferences dialog (Edit > Preferences).

-NOTE: Because you can run scripts in the same application simultaneously, you should be careful not to interrupt the processing of one script with another.
+.. note:: Because you can run scripts in the same application simultaneously, you should be careful not to interrupt the processing of one script with another.
 For example, if one script opens a modal dialog in Photoshop, and you run another script that targets Photoshop while the dialog is still open, the second script is likely to generate an error.

 A button in the upper right corner of the document window allows you to split that window.

 Split document button